 There are 10 DME wipe snapshot registers for each of the M/E and P/P banks.
-To save and recall these registers, use the Flexi Pad control block in each switcher bank.
-(See "DME Wipe Snapshots" (page 424).)
+To save and recall these registers, use the Flexi Pad control block in each switcher bank or the Menu control block.
+(See "DME Wipe Snapshots" (page 427).)